fdmoon/CampActivities/myDailyNotes.md

 	PRIMARY KEY (key_col_name)
 	FOREIGN KEY (my_col_name) REFERENCES you_table_name(you_col_name)

-• ORM: Object Relational Mapping (ORM) is the process of mapping between objects and relational database systems...
+• ORM: Object Relational Mapper (ORM) is the process of mapping between objects and relational database systems...

 • JS's asynchronous nature -> can't guarantee execution order of app -> consider using your own callback function as a parameter